Concept, meet application (in a narrow sense).

 If, like me, you were in marketing in the 90s, we’re “old but not obsolete.”
-You may recall many B2B firms had marketing organizations that looked something like this:
+You may recall many B2B firms had marketing organizations that looked something like what’s seen here.

 - We now have multiple channels to engage prospects and customers, more than just sales contact, telemarketing, events and direct mail.
 And since the majority of these new channels are digital, we have “digital marketing groups.”